Jeffersonville & Louisville

 Indiana College of Mortuary Science was established in 1905 in Indianapolis, IN as the Askin Training School for Embalmers by Clifford G. Askins.
 For the first 10 years he was the sole instructor.
 In 1915 as additional curriculum was added, a 6-month program was initiated.
 From 1916-1924 it was known as the Askin College of Embalming and in 1934 it was changed to the Indiana College of Embalming.
 In 1924 a 9-month program was added to the existing 6-month program.
 Mr. Askin retired in 1941 after 36 years of leadership in the field of mortuary education.
 He was Dean Emeritus until his death on October 15, 1944.
 Its final location was on 38th Street in Indianapolis as they moved into those facilities in August 1964.
 The last class graduated in September of 1980.

 In 1979, at its former location in Indianapolis, the Board of Trustees of the Indiana College of Mortuary Science authorized a change of institutional name to better reflect the geographical area or region served by the College.
 In addition, with the expansion of the basic mortuary science curriculum to include greater emphasis in the social sciences and business management, "funeral service", rather than mortuary science, more accurately portrayed the contemporary curriculum offered to all students through the educational programs of the College.
-In 1980, the "new" Mid-America College of Funeral Service moved to modern facilities in Jeffersonville, within the Louisville, Kentucky metropolitan area, and consolidated with students and faculty of the Kentucky School of Mortuary Science, recently purchased by the College.
+In 1980, the "new" Mid-America College of Funeral Service moved to modern facilities in Jeffersonville, within the Louisville, Kentucky metropolitan area, and consolidated with students and faculty of the Kentucky School of Mortuary Science.

 Mid-America College is a member of Pierce Mortuary Colleges, Inc. Other member educational institutions include the Dallas Institute of Funeral Service, in Dallas, Texas, and Gupton-Jones College of Funeral Service in Atlanta, Georgia.
 As a result of this joint association, the combined students and faculty of all three colleges share in many advantages which a single institution alone could not provide.